 1. Java: Since Hadoop is basically written in Java, you need to at least have the basics of this programming language to get your hands dirty with.
 There is no need to be disappointed if you are from a totally different background, there are still opportunities to work on Hadoop as there are growing opportunities in the field of Big Data

-Once you have good understanding of the above 3 points, then you can proceed with your quest to excel in Hadoop.
+Once you have a good understanding of the above 3 points, then you can proceed with your quest to excel in Hadoop.
 Though Java as a technology won’t stop you from making your mark in the Hadoop framework (if you hail from a different technical background altogether, but makes the path a bit difficult as there would be a bigger learning curve).

-In this article, we have seen what actually is Big Data and understood in what context does Hadoop exactly fit in.
+In this article, we have seen what actually is Big Data and understanding in what context does Hadoop exactly fit in.
 With that understanding, we have also introduced the basics of Hadoop and how it works.

 Coming on to the most important point of the article, if you are a Java developer then your learning curve to excel in Hadoop is small and if you hail from a different technical background then, your learning curve is a little bigger (as you need to understand and appreciate the inner workings of Hadoop).